U.S. Route 20 in New York: Lake Erie

 Past this junction, the Thruway and US 20 begin to converge in flatter country until they cross as US 20 veers northward 1 mi south of Silver Creek.
-US 20 Truck splits off from US 20 in the center of town, and rejoins its parent northeast of the village.
-This portion of the truck route is co-signed as NY 5, and the first of two overlaps between US 20 and NY 5 begins here.
+US 20 Truck splits off from US 20 in the center of town and rejoins its parent northeast of the village.
+This portion of the truck route is cosigned as NY 5, and the first of two overlaps between US 20 and NY 5 begins here.
 The road resumes its northeasterly course to an access road to the Thruway's exit 58 at Irving.
 After crossing Cattaraugus Creek into Erie County, the concurrency ends, with NY 5 staying close to the lake and US 20 closely paralleling the Thruway.
-NY 438 leaves this junction to the east, following the creek into the Cattaraugus Indian Reservation.
+NY 438 leaves this junction to the east, following the creek into Cattaraugus Reservation.